dartmouth-cs52/dartmouth-cs52.github.io/lectures/00_welcome/index_slides.md

 ???
-* the following year i thought i had it right and ordered a bunch of pancakes but procurement told me that its very unlikely that the class is about making pancakes...
+* the following year i thought i had it right and ordered a bunch of flour and eggs and butter but procurement told me that its very unlikely that the class is about making pancakes...
 * so help me out - what is this thing?

 ---
 name: Survey Results
 * Learn **best practices/standards** in webdev; Learn **state-of-the-art** webdev tools, technologies, and techniques.
+* get a more thorough **big picture understanding of the technologies** available
 * I want to be able to **have an outlet** (especially during this quarantine) to put time into to making and building websites and really **refining my coding skills**.
-*  **apply some of the coding concepts** I've learned in other courses to something more **real-world applicable**!
-* want to be more creative in school projects, experiment with visual design.
+* want to be **more creative in school projects**, experiment with visual design.
+* gain proficiency working on front-end development, and especially good design principles
+* I know some front end stuff but I want to learn about the back end stuff.
 * learn how to **build entire websites on my own** backend/fronted
-* excited by the course's style of **hands on project and group based learning**.
+* **Hands-on experience** with designing and building web-based code
 * The ability to make **pretty, impressive websites**!
+* To be able to build cool websites and maybe .io games

 ???
 * let's pull in the survey most of you took